stiglers-eponym/BeamerPresenter/README.md

 Draw in your presentation using a pen or highlighter and focus on parts of your slide using a torch or a pointer:
 <img srcset=".readme/drawings+torch+pointer-480px.webp 480w, .readme/drawings+torch+pointer-960px.webp 960w" sizes="(max-width: 720px) 480px, 960px" src=".readme/drawings+torch+pointer-960px.webp" width=100% title="Annotations, torch and pointer for highlighting">
 Of course, this is just for demonstration an you will usually not use pointer and torch at the same time.
-Annotations, notes and some file-specific settings can be saved and loaded to gzipped xml files in a format which aims at compatibility with Xournal++.
+Annotations, notes and some file-specific settings can be saved and loaded to gzipped xml files in a format which aims at partial compatibility with Xournal++.

 Use an overview of all slides (or all slides with separate slide labels, especially useful for presentations created with LaTeX beamer):
 <img srcset=".readme/overview+video-480px.webp 480w, .readme/overview+video-960px.webp 960w" sizes="(max-width: 720px) 480px, 960px" src=".readme/overview+video-960px.webp" width=100% title="Overview mode and video in presentation">